And3rsL/Deebot-for-Home-Assistant/README.md

     deebotozmo: debug
 ```

-YAML
+**Warning: Doing this will cause your authentication token to visible in your log files.
+Be sure to remove any tokens and other authentication details from your log before posting them in an issue.**

-Warning: doing this will cause your authentication token to visible in your log files.
-Be sure to remove any tokens and other authentication details from your log before posting them in an issue.
+More information can be found in the [HA logger documentation](https://www.home-assistant.io/integrations/logger/)

 ## Misc